 One factor that seems to block people from taking the first step toward a life outside of academia is the fear that they’ll fall on their face if they’re ever lucky enough to get a job interview.
 This fear is unfounded, for a number of reasons.
+Don't be afraid, you can prepare for the interview in advance.
+For example, you can buy letter of recommendation, where professional writers will describe your preferences correctly.

 First, as I’ve remarked elsewhere, interviews in the private sector aren’t like interviews in academia.
 If you can get one interview in the private sector, you can get many.
 And this means that if you do fall on your face, you have the opportunity to learn from the experience and do better next time.
 This isn’t really true in academia, where the number of interviews you can count on getting is so tiny.
 So if you can change your mindset to see interviews as learning opportunities, a lot of the stress will go away.